icebreakerone/perseus-demo-energy/README.md

 **nginx**

-- certs/client-ca-cert.pem: The client CA root certificate to verify incoming mtls requests
+- certs/client-verify-budnle.pem: The client CA root certificate and intermediate to verify incoming mtls requests
 - certs/localhost-key.pem: Key for the localhost tls certificate
 - certs/server-complete-bundle.pem: A chain of localhost certificate, intermediate and CA for tls